anastasakis-g/sql-schema/README.md

 # Other Services:
-- Get info (Describe) of the persisted table using GET http://localhost:8181/api/v1.0/schema/tables/{table_name}.
+- Get info (Describe) of the persisted table using GET http://localhost:8181/api/v1.0/schema/tables/{table_name}

-- Drop the persisted table using DELETE http://localhost:8181/api/v1.0/schema/tables/{table_name}.
+- Drop the persisted table using DELETE http://localhost:8181/api/v1.0/schema/tables/{table_name}

-- Show all tables using GET http://localhost:8181/api/v1.0/schema/tables.<br />
+- Show all tables using GET http://localhost:8181/api/v1.0/schema/tables <br />
   Contains all the data structure info for each created table.